HariKrizz/Hari/README.md

 - 👋 Hi, I’m @Hari
 - 👀 I’m interested in ...
-Web Development/Front End Development, Gaming...
+Web Development, Python Programming and learninng new languages
-- 🌱 I’m currently learning ...Python-Django
 - 💞️ I’m looking to collaborate on ...Python-Django-Web-FrontEnd Development
 - 📫 How to reach me ...